 Htet T San is a young Burmese photographer based in New York.
-Her plan to become a doctor was derailed when she discovered her love for the visual arts; a scholarship to study photography in the United States completely changed her path.
 The conceptual artist uses photography to record her personal journey in the world, “My photography is mostly about the emotional experience of a certain situation and me trying to interpret it in a visual way.”
 Her latest series, U-ZA-KA, is a collaboration with artist Ankica Mitrovska about fear and anxiety.

 What was your first experience with photography?